25.4. Arbiter Instances

 neo4j_home$ ./bin/neo4j-arbiter start

-You can also stop, install and remove it as a service and ask for it’s status in exactly the same way as for Neo4j instances.
-See also Section 21.2, “Server Installation”.
+You can also stop, install and remove it as a service and ask for its status in exactly the same way as for Neo4j instances.
+See also Section 23.2, “Server Installation”.